0xDAWS/datchk/README.md

 ### PBIN (Pass But Incorrect Name)
 This code shows that the MD5 of the file currently being processed *was* located in the datfile, but the name of the file did not match the corresponding value in the datfile entry.
 Essentially you have a valid file, but an incorrect name.
 Often worth investigating to ensure the filename matches it's contents.

+*You should take note of the filename inside the brackets, this is the name which contains the matching MD5 entry in the datfile, and will be useful in identifying if the rom is adequately named*

+# GPG Signing Key
+All official releases are signed with my GPG key found [here](https://github.com/0xDAWS/Public-Keys/blob/main/0xDAWS.SigningKey.Public.asc)

+You can verify the downloaded files are intact and unmodified by verifying the checksum file using this key.